reims2/reims2-docs/src/philscore.md

 The corresponding [code can be found here](https://github.com/reims2/reims2-frontend/blob/main/src/lib/philscore.ts).

 > [!NOTE]
-> The algorithm is the same as in the old REIMS1 system.
-We have signficant testing in place to ensure that the REIMS2 implementation matches the REIMS1 implementation.
-Any differences are considered bugs and should be reported.
+> The algorithm is a replica of the one used in the old REIMS1 system.
+We have extensive testing in place to ensure that the REIMS2 implementation matches the REIMS1 implementation.
+Any discrepancies are considered bugs and should be reported.
 >
-> In the future we will consider to improve the algorithm, but for now we are just replicating the old system.
+> Future plans include improving the algorithm, but for now, we are focusing on replicating the old system.

-## Glossary

-- `lens`: Refers to either OS or OD of an existing pair of glasses in the storage.
-- `rx`: The desired prescription.
-- `delta`: The absolute difference between a value of the desired prescription and the lens.

 ## Algorithm Overview

 The glasses matching process is executed in the following sequence:

-First, we exclude glasses based on the following criteria:
+Initially, we exclude glasses based on the following criteria:

 1. Filter glasses by type (single- or multifocal).
 2. Exclude glasses with incorrect axis using [`checkForAxisTolerance`](#checkforaxistolerance).
 This is performed once for OD and once for OS.